Boettner-eric/Alfred/audio-source/readme.md

 # Audio Source Switcher

-Switch between audio input and output devices on your Mac using Alfred.
+This workflow utilizes the `SwitchAudioSource` command line utility to switch between audio sources on your Mac.
+It has support for both input and output devices and can be easily configured with minor JQ knowledge.

 <p align="center">
   <img src="./icons/usage.png" width="600">